According to the World Health Organization (WHO), the word “probiotic” means the following:

 Common Sources of Probiotics

-Probiotics come from two main sources: food and fermentation.
-Both fermentation-based organisms and food-based probiotics can be great sources of healthy bacteria.
+Probiotics come from two main sources: food and soil.
+Both soil-based organisms and food-based probiotics can be great sources of healthy bacteria.
 To help better understand the question – what is a probiotic? – here are a few common sources of probiotics that you may be familiar with:

 Various foods being probiotic means you can feed healthy bacteria to your gut by adding new foods to your diet.
 But in order to really diversify and reinforce the healthy bacteria in your body, you may want to consider a probiotic supplement in addition to your diet.